 “You need to take your own advice!”

 Joshua was about to respond when Thomas walked up behind him.
 Wordlessly, Joshua turned on his heels and stalked out of the store.
 He unlocked the car, climbed in and slammed the door a little harder than he’d meant to, out of irritation.
 He folded his arms across his chest and tried to calm down while he waited for Thomas to pay the cashier.
-His friend came out after chatting with the young woman before joining him.
+His friend came out after chatting with the young woman.
 Joshua could feel his friend watching him intently.

 “So, she’s kind of hot,” said Thomas.